Does The Forum point to the mindset Gloucestershire needs to succeed?

 Dear reader,

-Matched in the amount of publicity only by the Golden Valley Development, The Forum - the £106 million office, retail and leisure complex between Gloucester Railway Station, the Transport Hub (bus station) and the city’s new-look King’s Square - has done something the other scheme has yet to do.
+Matched in sheer volume of publicity only by the Golden Valley Development, The Forum - the £100m-plus office, retail and leisure complex in Gloucester - has already done something the other scheme has yet to do.
 It’s been built.
+And it’s already changing minds about the city.

-We wanted to know why a major developer like Reef Group would put so much energy into a project in our relatively unfashionable capital and partner with a local authority to do it.
-And whether it had any feedback.
+We wanted to know why a London-based developer like Reef + Partners would put so much energy into a project in an unfashionable West Country city and partner with a local authority to do it.
+And whether it had all been worth it.

-And the Longfield Community Hospice’s Run the Rainbow event gives us the opportunity to feature it once again as our charity of the week.
+And the Longfield Hospice’s Run the Rainbow event gave us the opportunity to feature it once again as our charity of the week.
+If you don’t like exercising in public because of the funny colour it makes you go, you don’t have to worry with this event!
+And it’s all in a very good cause too.

 And speaking of weeks, have a great one.